Appointment of Chairs and Readers

 In addition to the documentation detailed above, departments should send the names of suggested members of the Advisory Committee.

-While the role membership is not prescriptive, the Head of Department, or the person responsible for coordinating the recruitment, must be mindful of the College’s requirement that the Advisory Committee should be as diverse as is practicable.
+While the role membership is not prescriptive, the Head of Department, or the person responsible for coordinating the recruitment, must be mindful of the College’s requirement that the Advisory Committee membership should be as diverse as is practicable.
 It is expected that the Committee will comprise female membership and that every possible effort must be made to have members with varied backgrounds.
 Feedback from male and female interviewees has shown that diverse membership is appreciated by candidates and shows that the employer takes equality issues and the recruitment process seriously.

 It is expected that at least one, if not more, of the internal committee members must have attended recruitment and selection training.
 It is also essential that committee members be aware of the potential effects of their own unconscious biases when recruiting candidates.
 It is recommended that members of the Advisory Committee will have attended the College’s unconscious bias training in addition to the more general recruitment and selection training.